aartisr/heimdall-electra/README.md

 **Stewardship:** Aarti S Ravikumar — [@aartisr](https://github.com/aartisr)

-> A reproducible research platform for testing a high-risk hypothesis: whether passive electromagnetic sensing can reveal ionospheric plasma-wake signatures associated with small, charged orbital debris — enabling detection of objects currently invisible to radar and optical systems.
+> A reproducible research platform built to ask one difficult question honestly: can passive electromagnetic sensing detect an ionospheric plasma-wake signature associated with small, charged orbital debris?
+The repository does not assume that the effect exists.
+It supplies the contracts, synthetic reference path, tests, and evidence controls required to find out.

+Space is not empty; it is an environment of motion, plasma, radio energy, and uncertainty.
+Small debris is particularly hard to characterize.
+HEIMDALL ELECTRA begins before any promise of a new sensor or a safer orbit: with a falsifiable hypothesis, a precise record of what the software did, and a refusal to let a plausible simulation become a physical claim.

 ---